Selly Oak railway station: History

 It opened on 3 April 1876 on the Midland Railway's Birmingham West Suburban Railway branch to serve the burgeoning suburbs of Selly Oak and Bournbrook.
 The entrance to the station was on Heeley Road.

 On 20 August 1883, a goods train from Granville Street to Lifford was passing over the bridge over the canal at Selly Oak station when at a speed of 15 mph it derailed and damaged much of the wooden railing of the bridge.
 The engine remained on the bridge, but two of the wagons broke through the wooden fencing and tumbled down the embankment.

-Originally built as a single track line, the route through Selly Oak was doubled between 1883 and 1885 when the Midland Railway connected the northern end of the line though to Birmingham New Street station.
+Originally built as a single track line, the route through Selly Oak was doubled between 1883 and 1885 when the Midland Railway connected the northern end of the line through to Birmingham New Street station.
 The viaduct north of the station which carried the old line over the canal and then the Bristol Road could not be widened so it was replaced on a new alignment.
 The railway crossed the canal with a new bridge consisting of two principal girders 126 ft long, weighing 47 LT each.
 The bridge over the Bristol Road was built to the north of the existing bridge and comprised a 60 ft iron span over the road weighing around 450 LT.
 The line continued on its deviation north of the original line until ¼ mile south of Selly Oak station where a new shorter viaduct was reached.
 Selly Oak station was rebuilt on the new alignment with platforms 150 yd long and a subway at the Birmingham end of the station.
 The new station buildings on the up platform comprised a central booking hall with waiting rooms for ladies and gentlemen on either side, and offices and porters' room.
 The down platform had a simple waiting room.

 The bridge over the Bristol Road was replaced in 1931 by the L.M.S.
 The new bridge weighed about 200 LT, with the two side girders alone weighing 35 LT each.

 The station area has changed considerably since the Midland Railway days and lost virtually all its original features as the station was completely rebuilt by British Rail in 1978 to designs of the architect John Broome along with the others on this line when the Cross-City route was commissioned.
 Prior to the rebuild, the station had only received a limited service (mainly at peak hours) for much of the 1960s and 1970s.